 “By virtue of Section 29 of the Act, the provisions of the Second and Third Schedules to the Income Tax Act, 1961 and the Income Tax (Certificate Proceedings) Rules, 1962, have become applicable for the realization of the dues by the Recovery Officer.
 Detailed procedure for recovery is contained in these Schedules to the Income Tax Act, including provisions relating to arrest and detention of the defaulter.
 It cannot, therefore, be said that the Recovery Officer would act in an arbitrary manner.
 Furthermore, Section 30, after amendment by the Amendment Act, 2000, gives a right to any person aggrieved by an order of the Recovery Officer, to prefer an appeal to the Tribunal.
 Thus now an appellate forum has been provided against any orders of the Recovery Officer which may not be in accordance with the law.
 There is, therefore, sufficient safeguard which has been provided in the event of the Recovery Officer acting in an arbitrary or an unreasonable manner.”

 26. We have referred to the said passage for the purpose of highlighting that an appeal lies to the DRT challenging the action of the Recovery Officer.
 In the case at hand, the Official Liquidator was not satisfied with the manner in which the auction was conducted and he thought it apposite to report to the learned Company Judge who set aside the auction.
-Needless to emphasise, the Official Liquidator has a role under the 1956 Act.
+Needless to emphasize, the Official Liquidator has a role under the 1956 Act.
 He protects the interests of the workmen and the creditors and, hence, his association at the time of auction and sale has been thought appropriate by this Court.
 To put it differently, he has been conferred locus to put forth his stand in the said matters.
 Therefore, anyone who is aggrieved by any act done by the Recovery Officer can prefer an appeal.
 Such a statutory mode is provided under the RDB Act, which is a special enactment.
-The DRT has the powers under the RDB Act to make an enquiry as it deems fit and confirm, modify or set aside the order made by the Recovery Officer in exercise of powers under Sections 25 to 28 (both inclusive) of the RDB Act.
+The DRT has the powers under the RDB Act to make an inquiry as it deems fit and confirm, modify or set aside the order made by the Recovery Officer in exercise of powers under Sections 25 to 28 (both inclusive) of the RDB Act.
 Thus, the auction, sale and challenge are completely codified under the RDB Act, regard being had to the special nature of the legislation.

 27. It has been submitted by Mr. Banerji, learned senior counsel, that if the Company Court as well as the DRT can exercise jurisdiction in respect of the same auction or sale after adjudication by the DRT, there would be duality of exercise of jurisdiction which the RDB Act does not envisage.
 By way of an example, the learned senior counsel has submitted that there are some categories of persons who can go before the DRT challenging the sale and if the Official Liquidator approaches the Company Court, then such a situation would only bring anarchy in the realm of adjudication.
 The aforesaid submission of the learned senior counsel commends acceptance as the intendment of the legislature is that the dues of the banks and financial institutions are realized in promptitude.
 It is to be noted that when there is inflation in the economy, the value of the mortgaged property/assets depreciates with the efflux of time.
 If more time is consumed, it would be really difficult on the part of the banks and financial institutions to realize their dues.
 Therefore, this Court in Allahabad Bank’s case has opined that it is the DRT which would have the exclusive jurisdiction when a matter is agitated before the DRT.
 The dictum in the said case has been approved by the three-Judge Bench in Rajasthan State Financial Corporation (supra).
 It is not a situation where the Official Liquidator can have a choice either to approach the DRT or the Company Court.
 The language of the RDB Act, being clear, provides that any person aggrieved can prefer an appeal.
 The Official Liquidator whose association is mandatorily required can indubitably be regarded as a person aggrieved relating to the action taken by the Recovery Officer which would include the manner in which the auction is conducted or the sale is confirmed.
 Under these circumstances, the Official Liquidator cannot even take recourse to the doctrine of election.
 It is difficult to conceive that there are two remedies.
 It is well settled in law that if there is only one remedy, the doctrine of election does not apply and we are disposed to think that the Official Liquidator has only one remedy, i.e., to challenge the order passed by the Recovery Officer before the DRT.
-Be it noted, an order passed under Section 30 of the RDB Act by the DRT is appealable.
+Be it noted, an order passed under Section 30 of the RDB Act by the DRT is appeal able.
 Thus, we are inclined to conclude and hold that the Official Liquidator can only take recourse to the mode of appeal and further appeal under the RDB Act and not approach the Company Court to set aside the auction or confirmation of sale when a sale has been confirmed by the Recovery Officer under the RDB Act.

 28. We will be failing in our duty if we do not take notice of the decision in M.V.
 Janardhan Reddy (supra) wherein the sale was aside by the Company Judge.
-It may be stated here that the Company Court had imposed a condition that the permission of the Company Court shall be obtained before the sale of the properties, immoveable or moveable, is confirmed or finalized.
+It may be stated here that the Company Court had imposed a condition that the permission of the Company Court shall be obtained before the sale of the properties, immovable or moveable, is confirmed or finalized.
 On the aforesaid basis, this Court opined that when the bank was permitted to go ahead with the proposed sale of the assets of the company under liquidation by way of auction but such sale was subject to confirmation by the Company Court and all the parties were aware about the condition as to confirmation of sale by the Company Court, it was not open to the Recovery Officer to confirm the sale and, therefore, the sale was set aside by the Company Court, being in violation of the order.
 Thus, we find that the facts in the said case were absolutely different and further this Court did not deal with the jurisdiction of the Company Court vis-à-vis DRT as the said issue really did not arise.
 Hence, it is not an authority for the proposition that the Official Liquidator can approach the Company Court to set aside the auction or sale conducted by the Recovery Officer of the DRT.

 29. In view of the aforesaid analysis, we concur with the view expressed by the Division Bench and hold that the Official Liquidator can prefer an appeal before the DRT.
 As he was prosecuting the lis in all genuineness before the Company Court and defending the order before the Division Bench, we grant him four weeks’ time to file an appeal after following the due procedure.
 On such an appeal being preferred, the DRT shall deal with the appeal in accordance with law.
 The DRT is directed to decide the appeal within a period of two months after offering an opportunity of hearing to all concerned.
 Till the appeal is disposed of, the interim order passed by this Court shall remain in force.
 We hasten to clarify that we have not expressed anything on the merits of the case.